cansavvy/DataTrail_ReOrg/docs/06_sharing_results_05_cloning_repos.md

 ### Step 2: Use the RStudio interface to clone the repository

-In RStudio cloud, go to your workspace by clicking the appropriate button on the left side navigation bar.
+In Posit Cloud, go to your workspace by clicking the appropriate button on the left side navigation bar.

 Click the `New Project` button and choose `New Project from Git Repository`